Climb Mera Peak, 6476m

 |22||Depart Kathmandu or stay on longer|

-The Mera Peak climb is a fairly taxing physical challenge.
-You build your mountain fitness during the trek in which involves ten days of walking over steep mountainous terrain at between 3000m and 5000m.
+The Mera Peak climb is a fairly taxing physical challenge at high altitude, however you build your mountain fitness during the trek to reach the mountain which involves ten days of walking over at times steep terrain between 3000m and 5000m.
 The paths are well made but some of the ascents are long and sustained.
 It can be quite hot in the lower valleys and you will certainly break quite a sweat and be breathing hard.

 We do recommend that you embark on a good fitness programme at least six weeks prior to your trip though, and one that builds up general stamina and specific leg muscle groups.
 There is nothing like hiking with a rucksack to train for this type of trip, so the best advice is to get out into the hills as often as you can.
 You are likely to carry about 5 - 10 kilos in your day sack so this is a good weight to work with.